holistics/dbml/dbml-homepage/docs/docs/README.md

     }

 ## Sticky Notes
-You can include sticky notes in your diagram and easily export them as png, svg, or pdf.
-These notes are simple to figure out without hovering over the diagram canvas.
+You can add sticky notes to the diagram canvas to serve as a quick reminder or to elaborate on a complex idea.

-Sticky Notes can only be defined within the same scope as the tables.

     Note note_name {
       'Note content'